Conversations: Wild World Jam

 For those unfamiliar with our work, could you briefly explain what you've built to date and our future aspirations for Wild World Jam?

-Malcolm: My name is Malcolm Xavier, I represent Wild World Jam which is a series of distinctive nightlife experiences in Washington, D.C.
+MX: My name is Malcolm Xavier, I represent Wild World Jam which is a series of distinctive nightlife experiences in Washington, D.C.
 Our goal is to offer a unique atmosphere at each event we throw, carefully curating a tailored experience that differentiates itself from our other previous events we’ve thrown.
 Our focus is on refining this curatorial approach to cultivate dynamic, citywide events where attendees can consistently encounter entirely new and engaging experiences.

 If I understand correctly, the goal is to combine nightlife with community building, essentially blending nightlife and the themes of a networking event.
 Is this primarily targeted towards individuals within the music industry, or is it also open to those outside of it?
 Additionally, will the initial focus be on the DC or East Coast area, or is it open to anyone from any location looking to network and socialize within DC?

-Rose: The latter.
+NR: The latter.
 The majority of our guests have significantly impacted their local communities within the DC area or other East Coast states they originate from.
 For instance, we recently hosted a prominent DJ from the city of Philadelphia.
 Ultimately, we welcome individuals from diverse backgrounds to enjoy our events and foster networking opportunities.

 What is the most common misconception you both receive on a personal and business level that you would like to address?

-Malcolm: That's a good question…Having been somewhat removed from the immediate scene recently, I lack direct insight into current perceptions of me by others.
+MX: That's a good question…Having been somewhat removed from the immediate scene recently, I lack direct insight into current perceptions of me by others.
 Therefore, I wouldn't be in a position to offer an accurate response.
 I am investing so much energy into my own well-being and ensuring my stability on a daily basis that worrying about external perceptions would be counterproductive to that goal.

 I like that.
 Rose, do you have anything to add?